Notarial and Authentication Services

-Authentication services are available on Mondays and Wednesdays between 1:00pm and 3:00pm and are provided for a fee of US$50.00 or Rs.6,750.00 for each authentication.
+Authentication services are available on Mondays and Wednesdays between 1:00pm and 2:30pm and are provided for a fee of US$50.00 or Rs.6,750.00 for each authentication seal of the U.S. Embassy.
 (Fees are payable in CASH only - Please bring money in change.)

 Foreign Academic Credentials for Use in the United States: U.S. Consular Officers cannot authenticate or provide certified true copies of foreign academic credentials, transcripts, or degrees for use in the United States.

 The U.S. Departments of State and Education determined in 1983 that there is no statutory requirement for U.S. consuls to authenticate foreign academic credentials.
 The U.S. Department of Education and the American Association of Collegiate Registrars and Admission Officers agree that authentication in no way alleviates the problem of fraud as the information contained in the document is not confirmed, only the seal and signature are authenticated.

 U.S. Credentials for Use Abroad: Some foreign countries continue to require authentication of academic credentials.
 See Authentication of American Academic Credentials for Use Abroad on the U.S. Department of State, Bureau of Consular Affairs Internet page for guidance about how to obtain such records.

 U.S. Military Schools: Copies of school records can be obtained from the National Military Records Center in St. Louis, Missouri.